The 2020 pandemic NFL season culminates with the Buccaneers and Chiefs in Super Bowl LV - KTVZ

 “A home Super Bowl for the first time in NFL history, I think, puts a lot of cool things in perspective,” Brady said.
 “Any time you’re the first time doing something, it’s usually a pretty good thing.”

 Brady already has the distinction of being the oldest starting quarterback to win a Super Bowl, when at age 41 he won Super Bowl LIII in Atlanta against the Los Angeles Rams.
 If the Buccaneers win on Sunday, Brady would be the first player on an NFL, MLB, NBA or NHL team to win titles for two different teams after turning 40, according to the NFL Research Twitter account.
-Only Peyton Manning has won Super Bowls with two different franchises.
+Only Peyton Manning has won Super Bowls with two different franchises as the starting quarterback.

 This is Tampa Bay’s second appearance in the title game, winning Super Bowl XXXVII against the then-Oakland Raiders in San Diego, California, to end the 2002 season.